saferpay/sndbx/texts/fraugster.md

   </p>
 </div>

-The following data points need to be set via the JSON-API:
+The following data points can be set via the JSON-API:

 <table class="table table-striped table-hover">
   <thead>